Info icon

 01 Sign in to the AWS Management Console.

-04 Select the Amazon EC2 security group that you want to reconfigure.
+04 Select the Amazon EC2 security group that you want to configure.

-05 Select the Inbound rules tab from the console bottom panel and choose Edit inbound rules.
+05 Select the Inbound rules tab from the console split panel and choose Edit inbound rules.

 06 On the Edit inbound rules configuration page, change the traffic source for the inbound rule that allows access from RFC-1918 CIDRs (regardless of the port used), by performing one of the following actions:

-1. Select Custom from the Source dropdown list and enter one of the following options based on your access requirements:
+1. Select Custom from the Source dropdown list and enter one of the following sources based on your access requirements:

-• The name or ID of another security group available in the same AWS cloud region.
+3. The name or ID of another security group available in the Security Groups section.

 2. Choose Save rules to apply the configuration changes.

-07 Repeat steps no. 4 – 6 to reconfigure other Amazon EC2 security groups that allow inbound traffic from RFC-1918 CIDRs.
+07 Repeat steps no. 4 – 6 for each Amazon EC2 security group that allow inbound traffic from RFC-1918 CIDRs.

-08 Change the AWS cloud region from the console navigation bar and repeat the remediation process for other regions.
+08 Change the AWS cloud region from the navigation bar and repeat the Remediation process for other regions.

 Using AWS CLI